gomesla/aimless/assignment_11_01/README.md

 If you are thinking of moving inventory the cars earn more in:

 - States=ak, mt, wa, co, ca...
-Perhaps you can move cars within thes positive feature regions to maximize sale price
+Perhaps you can move cars within these positive feature regions to maximize sale price

 ### Specific Features People DO NOT Value